LeonidChetverikov/azurebootcamp1104/terraform/Readme.md

 ### Explanation of Usage

 #### Random Name Generation
-- The `random_pet` resource generates a unique name for the storage account.
+- The `random` resource generates a unique name for the storage account.
 - The `length` parameter determines the number of segments in the generated name (e.g., `happy-salmon-zebra`).
-- The `random_pet.storage_account_name.id` dynamically assigns the name to the storage account.
+- The `<>.storage_account_name.id` dynamically assigns the name to the storage account.

 #### Default Location
 - The `location` property of the resource group and storage account is set to `"West Europe"`, ensuring consistency.